Mras2an/cocktail-machine/README.md

 | ![todo](http://www.yabo-concept.ch/admin/themes/YaboConcept/images/icons/system/false.gif) | Create doxygen documentation
 | ![todo](http://www.yabo-concept.ch/admin/themes/YaboConcept/images/icons/system/false.gif) | And more ...

 I know that any job deserves a salary but I have nothing to you offer.
 But I can send you a bare PCB  to make your own machine (only for the first 5 most motivated volunteers).

+Please, if you are interested here is the mailing list to discuss new features or modifications: "connectedcocktailmachine@gmail.com"

 Thank you for your time.